henrik/bidtoy/README.md

     npm install -g protractor
     webdriver-manager update

-    # If they're not started
+    # If it's not started
     webdriver-manager start

+    # Restart this one before your test run
     rackup

     # Every time you want to run the suite